cgiliberto/notebooks/heidegger.md

 ## Secondary

 Barash, J.A.
 1988. *Martin Heidegger and the Problem of Historical Meaning*.
-Dodrecht.
+Nijhoff.

 Bast, R.A.
 1986a.
 "Ist Heideggers Sein und Zeit ein Patchwork?," *Information Philosophie* 4:18-30.